CelestialCartographers/Loenn/README.md

 First, [install love2d](https://love2d.org/).
 Lönn requires love2d version 11.3 or later; make sure to download love2d from the official website.
 Also make sure that the `love` command is in your `PATH`.

 Download the [latest release][latest-release] for your operating system and extract the `.zip` file you get into an empty directory.
 Launch `Lönn.sh` to start the program, or run it directly using `love Lönn.love`.

+On systems that support AppImage, download the AppImage file in the [latest release][latest-release].
+Execute the file to launch Lönn.

 ## Usage